Guns N' Moses

 The Bible is not my thing.
 There's a passage in Exodus that sums up why.
 Moses says to God, "Suppose I go to the Israelites and say to them, 'The God of your fathers has sent me to you,' and they ask me, 'What is his name?'
 Then what shall I tell them?"
 And then God says to Moses, "I am who I am."

 And there you have it.
-God is who he is, so back the fuck off.
+God is who he is, so back off.

 God subsequently commands Moses to collude in a bloodthirsty beatdown of the Egyptians - innocent babies, children and animals sliced and diced like a summer salad.
 God was mad as hell and He wasn't going to take it anymore.
 Therefore, Moses didn't have much of a choice.
-It was either saddle up, or suffer the consequences.
+It was either saddle up or suffer the wrath.

 For Americans, "Gun" is a proper noun.
 It's about as close to God as it gets.
 AR15s, AK47s, UZIs, M1911s, Model 10s, Wingmasters, Glocks... the list of our favorite firearm friends goes on and on like Lindsay Lohan's rehab.
 Guns sell boatloads of movie tickets, boost CNN's ratings (if that's even possible) and breed the insanity we love to ignore.

 Sadly, Mr. Einstein's communiqué did not take into consideration the Great Wall of Stupid that surrounds Capitol Hill.
-In fact, folks up there wouldn't recognize wisdom if it ran round and round the Rotunda belting out The Barber of Seville, buck naked while guzzling bourbon from John Boehner's self-tanning bottles.
+In fact, folks up there wouldn't recognize wisdom if it ran round and round the Rotunda belting out The Barber of Seville, buck naked while guzzling bourbon from Trump's self-tanning bottles.